-The number one cause of Asherman’s syndrome is D&C (dilation and curettage) procedure.
-90% of Asherman’s cases are due to pregnancy related D&C. Women who have had a D&C have a 25% risk of developing Asherman’s 2-4 weeks post-procedure.
-D&C performed for missed miscarriage have a 30.9% chance of developing Asherman’s, where as women who have had a D&C due to an incomplete miscarriage only have a 6.4% chance of developing Asherman’s.
+The number one cause of Asherman’s syndrome is the D&C (dilation and curettage) procedure.
+According to the International Asherman’s Association, 90% of Asherman’s cases are due to pregnancy related D&C. Women who have had a D&C 2-4 weeks post-delivery, due to retained placental remnants have up to a 25% risk of developing Asherman’s.
+D&C performed for missed miscarriage have a 30.9% chance of developing Asherman’s, whereas women who have had a D&C due to an incomplete miscarriage only have a 6.4% chance of developing Asherman’s.
 Women who have had more than 2 D&C’s have an increased chance of developing Asherman’s by 32%.

 Surgical procedures that may lead to Asherman’s Syndrome:

 - Hysteroscopic myomectomy (removal of submucosal uterine fibroids bulging into uterine cavity)

 - Uterine artery embolization (procedure to block blood flow to uterine fibroids, with the intent to shrink them)

 - Vacuum procedure performed for abortion, this rarely happens